-The U.S. dollar rose against a basket of major currencies on renewed risk appetite.» Read More
+The dollar hit an eight-month high against a basket of currencies on Friday.» Read More

 The dollar rose sharply versus the yen on Monday, bolstered by stronger-than-forecast Japanese data and a Standard & Poor's upgrade to the credit outlook for the United States.

 Max Knudsen, chief market strategist at ADS Securities, explains with charts why he is positive on both the USD/JPY and GBP/USD for now.